April 8, 2019 - 9:00 AM

 After participating in the activity, learners will be better able to:

-- Apply newly available data to antiretroviral strategies for management of established HIV infection
+- Apply newly available data on HIV management that includes antiretroviral strategies for medical care of people with established HIV infection

 - Identify situations in which antiretroviral regimens should consider particular clinical circumstances, such as comorbid conditions, coinfections, pregnancy, and issues in older patients